Last Layer Hamiltonian Monte Carlo: Experimental setup

-We fine-tune a separate ViT-Base model for 20 epochs per dataset using the AdamW optimizer \citep{loshchilov2018decoupled} with a weight decay of 0.05.
+We fine-tune the ViT-Base model for 20 epochs on each dataset using the AdamW optimizer \citep{loshchilov2018decoupled} with a weight decay of 0.05 similar to \cite{vellenga2024evaluation}.
 We apply early stopping with a patience of 5 epochs and set the learning rate to $5\mathrm{e}{-5}$.
-We use an Ubuntu 20.04 server with two 16GB NVIDIA Tesla T4 GPUs.
-To simulate a larger batch size of 8, we use the gradient accumulation module from the Accelerate library (Gugger et al., \citeyear{accelerate}).
+The experiments are run on an Ubuntu 20.04 server with two 16GB NVIDIA Tesla T4 GPUs.
+A gradient accumulation module from the Accelerate library (Gugger et al., \citeyear{accelerate}) is applied to simulate a batch size of 8.
+To create the deep ensemble, we perform this procedure 5 times, which results in five different ViT-Base models.
+For the included probabilistic last layer-based approaches (BBB, PE, SE, VBLL, LL--HMC), the latent representations are produced by the same ViT-Base models that yield the highest F1-score.
+In practice this means that Phase 1 is similar for these PDL methods to enable us to compare the effects of different PDL methods for Phase 2.
+For the DDU approach, we use the implementation of Mukhoti et al., \cite{mukhoti2023deep}, which applies GDA to quantify the separability of learned representations for each class.
+For the remaining PDL methods, Table \ref{tab:hyperparam_summary} shows the hyperparameters ranges for each method.

 The LL--HMC experiments are run on a separate Ubuntu 20.04 server (CPU-only, 60GB RAM) using the NUTS sampler from Pyro \citep{bingham2018pyro}.
-We perform a grid search for 5 random seeds for different prior standard deviation (0.01, 0.1, 1, 2.5, 5, 10), number of burn-in samples (10, 25, 50, 100, 200), target acceptance probabilities (0.6, 0.7, 0.8), multiple chains (1, 2) and numbers of collected samples (2, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50) for the classification layer $\theta_{LL}$.
+To tune the hyperparameters for LL--HMC, we perform a grid search across 5 random seeds for different prior standard deviation (0.01, 0.1, 1, 2.5, 5, 10), number of burn-in samples (10, 25, 50, 100, 200), target acceptance probabilities (0.6, 0.7, 0.8), multiple chains (1, 2) and numbers of collected samples (2, 5, 10, ..., 50) for the classification layer $\theta_{LL}$.
 When we use more than a single chain, we divide the number of collected samples evenly over the chains.
 For the LL--HMC with multiple starting positions (latent representations from different independently fine-tuned models), we use the top-performing ensemble models to produce the latent representations.